Shaziya-developer/Shaziya-developer32/README.md

 # Shaziya-developer32
-this is my first git repository
+This is my first git repository
+Author- Shaziya